zsteinkamp/m4l-zs-Faderboard3/README.md

 The "De-Click" knob will apply a fade at the beginning and end of the loop.
 The 100% setting can be interesting.

+Incoming MIDI notes control the pitch of Channel 1.

 ## Multi-Channel Output

 The first two channels of the device's output are the stereo mix.
 It also has 10 additional pairs of outputs -- one for each channel.
 This allows you to process each channel independently, which opens a lot of creative doors.